 The number one single today in 1962:

-Today in 1964, a fan at a Rolling Stones concert in Cleveland fell out of the balcony.
+Today in 1964, a fan at a Rolling Stones concert fell out of the balcony of Public Hall in Cleveland.
 That prompted Cleveland Mayor Ralph Locker to ban pop music concerts in the city, saying, “Such groups do not add to the community’s culture or entertainment.”
 Kind of ironic that the Rock and Roll Hall of Fame ended up in Cleveland.